1. Creating a new bot

 6. Now click

 The first thing you'll need to do is create an introduction.
-This is the first message your users will see, the dialog your bot will use to introduce itself and help users understand its functionalities.
-Introductions are an important way to set the proper expectations of a bot.
+The introduction dialog is the first message your users will see, the dialog your bot will use to introduce itself and help users understand its functionalities.
+Introductions are crucial to set the proper expectations of a bot.

 Since this is our first bot and our first message, let's start with a simple text message:

 - Delete the predefined greeting message by selecting the following text: